 In light of this new information, Australian vets are now able to advise their clients to safely adopt a 3 yearly vaccination protocol for distemper, hepatitis and parvovirus (the AVA has officially endorsed 3 yearly vaccination).
 Kennel Cough vaccines must still be given annually, but this mainly applies to dogs that go to kennels on an annual basis.
 Remember, kennel cough is not a deadly disease, and most dogs will recover from it with no treatment at all.
 There is now also a registered 3 yearly vaccine, which has slightly higher levels of antigen.
 But the reality is, your regular yearly vaccine is going to be adequate for 3 years also (as titre tests have shown)

-We also offer antibody testing for those clients that want to confirm if their pets really do need a top up vaccination.
+Antibody testing is also possible for pet owners that want to confirm if their pets really do need a top up vaccination.
 Titre tests (blood samples) can be sent to veterinary laboratories for accurate antibody levels, or there are in-house test kits that give a colour change result to confirm adequate cover (eg Vacci-check).
-These titre tests can avoid unnecessary vaccinations, and do not have to be costly – we charge about the same as we do for a vaccination.
+These titre tests can avoid unnecessary vaccinations, and do not have to be costly.

-I encourage clients to still seek an annual health check for their pets, as early detection of abnormalities is key to an improved outcome.
-I’m always surprised at what hidden problems you can find during a routine annual health check.
-I also advise not vaccinating older pets (over 10-12 years old) if they have a good history of vaccination –in my experience, true acute vaccine reactions are rare, but chronic diseases that “may” be triggered, or aggravated, by vaccinations are more common in older pets.
+We encourage pet owners to still seek an annual health check for their pets, as early detection of abnormalities is key to an improved outcome.
+There’s often hidden problems you can find during a routine annual health check.
+We also advise not vaccinating older pets (over 10-12 years old) if they have a good history of vaccination – true acute vaccine reactions are rare, but chronic diseases that “may” be triggered, or aggravated, by vaccinations are more common in older pets.